alpinelinux/aports/CODINGSTYLE.md

 ```

 ### Bracing
-Curly braces for functions are on the same line.
+Curly braces for functions should be on the same line.

 ```sh
 prepare() {